medranSolus/ZenithEngine/README.md

  - Vulkan SDK 1.3.250.0
  - CMake 3.22

+## Development progress

+Current tasks and issues are tracked with associated [project page](https://github.com/users/medranSolus/projects/5) where all issues are grouped into corresponding categories.
+Additional list of in-code TODO actions is located [here](Doc/TODO.md) for purpose of tracking possible changes and improvements not large enough to be put into separate issue.

 ## License

 Zenith Engine project is divided into 4 distinct parts, each with license on it's own.